Ernie Green

-Ernest "Ernie" Green (born October 15, 1938) is a former American football halfback and fullback for the Cleveland Browns in the National Football League.
+Ernest E. Green (born October 15, 1938) is an American former professional football player who was a halfback and fullback for the Cleveland Browns of the National Football League (NFL).
+He played college football for the Louisville Cardinals.

-Early years
+Early life

 Born and raised in Columbus, Georgia, Green is a 1958 graduate of Spencer High School.
 He was a star running back on the school's football team, senior class president and a member of the National Honor Society.
 He was honored as the first Greenwave football player to have his jersey number retired on January 20, 2018.

 College

 Green attended the University of Louisville from 1958 to 1961, rushing for more than 1,500 yards in his college football career with the Cardinals and twice leading the team in that department, Earning him all American honors.
 He also excelled in baseball, spurning contract offers in order to remain on the gridiron.

 Green Bay Packers

-In 1962 the reigning world champion Green Bay Packers drafted Green in the 14th round of the 1962 NFL Draft, but during training camp they traded him to the Cleveland Browns where he would make a name for himself as one of the league's top running backs.
+In 1962 the reigning world champion Green Bay Packers drafted Green in the 14th round of the 1962 NFL draft, but during training camp they traded him to the Cleveland Browns where he would make a name for himself as one of the league's top running backs.